judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 I didn't think about these photos again until March 2011 when my phone rang and a guy introduced himself as the manager of The White Stripes.
 He told me about this album and asked if they could use my photos for it.
 Of course, I said yes!
 What an honor!
 And so they did.
 And just like that, I am the album photographer for the White Stripe's vinyl release of their final live performance.

-{% cloudinary /assets/images/2020/02/showing-up-by-random-chance.jpeg caption="I am the album photographer for the images appearing inside the 2-disc album by The White Stripes - Live in Mississippi" %}
+{% cloudinary post-image /assets/images/2020/02/showing-up-by-random-chance.jpeg caption="I am the album photographer for the images appearing inside the 2-disc album by The White Stripes - Live in Mississippi" %}

 ### 4. Volunteering